MarekSlenker/Code-Availability/Zozomova_et_al_2025_New_Phytol/README.md

 ## PolyRelatedness
 The relatedness coefficients were estimated in PolyRelatedness.
 VCF file was formatted to PolyRelatedness input file, and coefficients were calculated [PolyRelatedness.sh](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/PolyRelatedness.sh).
 Heatmap and violin plots were made in R [PolyRelatedness.plots.R](https://github.com/MarekSlenker/Code-Availability/blob/main/Slenker_et_al_2024_Molecular_Ecology/PolyRelatedness.plots.R).

-## NewHybrids
+## Hybrid index

-This analysis was performed on subsets of 100 loci, with each subset differentiating parental groups, namely matthioli-rivularis, amara-rivularis and acris-rivularis.
-We will demonstrate it using matthioli-rivularis.
+The hybrid index was calculated in `GenoDive v.
+3.06`, following GenoDive manual.
+Another estimation of hybrid index and interspecific heterozygosity was done using `Introgress` R package.

+Unlike GenoDive (which accepts the full data matrix and polyploids), `Introgress` was run on a subset of SNPs that differed between the parental populations.
+Selection of subset of SNPs will be demonstrate using matthioli-rivularis.

 We used `bcftools` to select samples from pure populations of matthioli and rivularis.
 The resulting vcf file was processed in R.
 ```ruby